lecy/regression-simulations/README.md

 ~~~

-Alternatively, you can create a bunch of .png image files, then use a website like this to create the animation for you:
+Alternatively, you can create a bunch of .png image files using a loop, then use a website like this to create the animation for you:

 http://gifmaker.me/